-It is not possible, and also not the aim of this study, to give a complete exposition of the nature and structure of physics.
-Before meaningful ordering learning content, there must be an accurate indication of the unique nature and structure of the subject of concern.
-If this is not considered, a teacher's presentation easily can lead to a distorted appearance of the slice of reality being presented.
-Therefore, a few characteristics are indicated about the unique nature and structure of physics which can be important for didactics, in general, and for decisions about ordering learning material from physics.
+It is impossible and also not the aim of this study to give a complete exposition of the nature and structure of physics.
+Before being able to proceed to a meaningful ordering of learning content there must be an accurate indication of the unique nature and structure of the particular subject.
+If this is not taken into account the teacher's presentation easily can lead to a distorted appearance of the slice of reality being presented.
+Therefore, a few characteristics briefly are indicated about the unique nature and structure of physics that can be of particular importance for didactics, in general, and for decisions about ordering learning material.
 With the aim of ordering physics content for lesson situations, special attention is given to the following aspects of the subject: